-- In summer seasons or dry weathers, water the plants once in a day as per the requirement.
+- In summer seasons or dry weather, water the plants once a day as per the requirement.

 - Apply water only to the soil around the base of the plant.

-- Overhead watering may rinse pollen and thereduce the fruit.
-Making foliage moist will increase thechance of fungal diseases.
+- Overhead watering may rinse pollen and reduce the fruit.
+Making foliage moist will increase the chance of fungal diseases.

-The best for location for Growing Capsicum In Containers
+The best location for Growing Capsicum In Containers

 - Capsicum plants love sunlight.

-- A plant grown in good warm and heat gives more yields.
+- A plant grown in good warmth and heat gives more yields.